broken-helix/card-game/README.md

 #### *Welcome Title:*

 * The welcome title welcomes the user to the game and shows the player the name of the game in large font, achieved with the pyfiglet ASCII text generator.
-It immediately asks the player to enter their name and displays a 'Hello Name' message, again with the pyfiglet ASCII text generator, when they have entered their name correctly.
+It immediately asks the player to enter their name and displays a 'Hello Name' message, again with the pyfiglet ASCII text generator, when they have entered their name correctly.<br><br>
-Error handling deals with blank inputs or the event of the player selecting 'computer' as their name.
+* Error handling deals with blank inputs or the event of the player selecting 'computer' as their name.
 This latter feature is currently not required to run the game, as the player name does not feature in the rest of the game, but would handle conflicts if the player name was incorporated into the game at a later stage.

 ![Welcome Title](/docs/welcome-title.jpg)